davidOSUL/AtTiny85-Arduino-Serial-Monitor/README.md

 ```

 ### Defined Delay
 The library automatically adds in an 100 ms delay after each message.
-I found this alleviate
+I found this alleviates
 timing issues that occur when sending multiple messages quickly (in a loop for instance).
 If you'd like to get rid of this you can open up the `TinySerialOut.h` file and comment out:
 ```
 #define USE_DELAY